Everything starts from goals. And setting SMART goals in marketing is a great way to get started.

 When it comes to earning buy-in and winning over even the most skeptical executive, the SMART goal framework can move mountains.
 More importantly, using it provides you the opportunity to define the purpose of your efforts.

-Thinking through each piece of this framework helps you identify exactly what you’re attempting to accomplish and assess how you’re going to measure success.
+Think though each part of the framework to identify what your goals are and how you’ll measure them.
 Working through this framework will also help you determine whether your goals are possible, and when exactly it will be accomplished.

 Here’s how we work through each step in the SMART goal framework to set goals for integrated marketing efforts: